On this day

 Slow burn, enemies to lovers.

-She would fondly share your shenanigans with us
+She would fondly share your shenanigans

 Photos and videos